 In selecting individuals for participation and otherwise in the administration of this workshop, the AMS will not discriminate on the basis of race, gender, religion, national origin, age, disability, sexual orientation, marital status, and status as a Vietnam Era or disabled veteran.

-Participants may earn three semester hours of graduate credit in ESC 671: Selected Weather Topics through the State University of New York College at Brockport, upon satisfactory completion and the submission of a follow-up report on their weather education activities.
+Participants may earn three semester hours of graduate credit in EAS 514: Selected Topics in Atmospheric Studies through the California University of Pennsylvania, upon satisfactory completion and the submission of a follow-up report on their weather education activities.

-Credit will be awarded at the end of the Fall 2017 semester and may be applied to the Master of Science in Education degree at SUNY Brockport.
+Credit will be awarded at the end of the Fall 2017 semester and may be applied to a post-baccalaureate certificate from California University's School of Graduate Studies and Research.

 Participants will be expected to stay in hotel accommodations arranged by the AMS as the Workshop will be intensive and will involve several evening meetings.
 Informal interaction among participants will be an integral component of the workshop.